IrinaMax/A-B-testing-and-statistics-for-Data-Science/README.md

-## My best practice to Conduct Experimental Research and Design Experiments
+# My best practice to Conduct Experimental Research and Design Experiments
+Conducting experimental research requires careful planning, execution, and analysis to ensure the validity and reliability of my findings.
+Here are my best practices to follow:

 ### 1. Identify the Research Question: